pablo-meier/Pablog/posts/2017-12-20-company-culture.md

 disillusioned folks leave, new hires will still be conditioned by those who remain to not produce ideas.

-### Selecting for the job vs. Performing the tasks of the job
+<h3 id="selecting-for-the-job-vs-performing-the-tasks-of-the-job">Selecting for the job vs. Performing the tasks of the job</h3>

 Healthcare.org was a failure on launch that anybody thinking at the systems level could have predicted.
 Managing the purchase of health insurance across 50